-Next, grab some genuine leather (you can even use faux leather if that feels better for you.)
+Next, grab some genuine leather (You don’t have to use the highest quality leather.
+You can even use faux leather if that feels better for you.
+High-quality leather goods can get expensive!)
 Just make sure you have enough fabric that you can fold it over the entire front and back of your journal before cutting.

 When you begin to trim your leather to fit your journal, leave plenty of space around the cover.
 This initial cut does not need to be exact because I’ll be trimming off all the excess later on.